 Can You Cement Render Over Timber

-If you’re looking to restore the interior or exterior of your property, you may be wondering if it’s possible to add cement rendering over timber.
-Can you have cement render applied over timber beams, wood cladding, plywood, and other wood materials?
+If you’re looking to restore the interior or exterior of your home or property, you may be wondering if it’s possible to add cement rendering over timber.
+Can you have cement render applied over timber beams, wood cladding, plywood, particle board, and other wood materials?
 Find out in this article from Zaks Render!

 It’s Possible To Cement Render Over Timber, But It’s A Complex Process

 Can you render over wood?
 The short answer is “yes.”
 It is usually possible to cement render over timber.
 However, this is typically a very time-consuming and difficult process.
 Let’s assume you want to render over a large piece of plywood, for example.